IBM/virtual-insurance-assistant/README.md

 Normally, you can test the dialog skill be selecting the `Try it` button located at the top right side of the dialog skill panel, but when integrated with a search skill, a different method of testing must be used.

-* From your assistant panel, select `Add Integrations`.
-* From the list of available integration types, select `Preview link`.
+* Under `Integrations`, click `Integrate web chat`.
-* From the `Preview link integration` panel, name your preview link and click `Create`.
+* Give your web chat a name and click the `Create` button.

-If you click on the generated URL link, you will be able to interact with your dialog skill.
+* Use the `Web chat` panel to customize your web chat integration.
+* Click `Close`.

+From the Assistant panel, you can test the dialog with the search skill by using the `Preview` button.
 Note that the input "Does my insurance cover glass repairs?" will trigger our search skill.

 ### Gather credentials